Navajo students describe pandemic struggles to Jill Biden - WTMJ

 ST. MICHAELS, Ariz.
 (AP) — Students on the country’s largest Native American reservation spoke to first lady Jill Biden on Friday about challenges they’ve faced during the coronavirus pandemic, including poor internet service and feelings of isolation.

-The hourlong discussion took place at Hunters Point Boarding School, a small, aging grade school on the outskirts of the Navajo Nation capital.
+The hourlong discussion took place at Hunters Point Boarding School, a small, aging grade school in St. Michaels, on the outskirts of the Navajo Nation capital.

-The visit came as the first lady wrapped up a three-day tour of the U.S. Southwest, where she was touring coronavirus vaccination clinics in New Mexico and Arizona and met with female tribal leaders who shared their concerns about the needs of the Navajo people.
+The visit came as the first lady wrapped up a three-day tour of the U.S. Southwest, where she stopped at coronavirus vaccination clinics in New Mexico and Arizona and met with female tribal leaders who shared their concerns about the needs of the Navajo people.

 The handful of students who spoke to the first lady were from schools in the area surrounding Window Rock.